gohugoio/hugoDocs/content/en/methods/page/HasShortcode.md

 </script>
 ```

-Now we can selectively load the required JavaScript on pages that call the "plotly" shortcode:
+Now we can selectively load the required JavaScript on pages that call the `plotly` shortcode:

 ```go-html-template {file="layouts/baseof.html"}
 <head>